Once a year a new eCl@ss Release is published. Each release represents an update of the existing standard in a new version.

 Between each major release, so-called minor releases are also published.
 Generally, this means that each major release is followed one year later by a minor release.
 We publish machine-readable files for each new version.
-In this regard, eCl@ss is the only standard worldwide that enables automatic migration, thanks to this machine-readable capability.
+This makes eCl@ss the only standard worldwide that enables automatic - because machine-readable - migrations.

 Each company can decide for itself how to use the standard most effectively:

 - The purchase of a simple license allows unlimited use of the associated release.